stab3l-admin/stab3l-docs/content/docs/glossary.md

 The fee required to perform a transaction or execute a contract on the Ethereum network.
 Gas fees are paid in the native cryptocurrency of the network (e.g., ETH on Ethereum).

 ### Governance
 The process by which decisions are made in a decentralized system.
-STAB3L's governance system allows STB-GOV token holders to vote on proposals that affect the platform.
+STAB3L's governance system allows rSTB token holders to vote on proposals that affect the platform.

 ## L